Search Redlands

 Why should you minor in political science at Redlands?

-Minoring in political science at Redlands will complement your major, especially if you are intersted in law, theory, politics, and international relations.
+Minoring in political science at Redlands will complement your major, especially if you are interested in law, theory, politics, and international relations.
 To view specific requirements and coursework information, visit the current university catalog

 • A minimum of 24 credits in the department.